va3c/viewer/va3c-viewer-html5/readme.md

 	* No need to download/upload.
 	* No need to send your data to closed source walled-garden
 	* Process could be replicated on private CORS-compliant servers
+* Libraries can have dedicated plugins

 ### Editing and Updating
 * Select any mesh for editing by clicking it on screen.
+* Geometry Tab
 	* Update position, scale and rotation any geometry in any of the above
 	* Guided by real-time sliders or via text data input
+* Material Select Tab
 	* Apply any of several dozen pre-defined materials to any mesh
 	* Includes texture, reelections and refractions
+* Material Editor Tab
-* Material Editor tab enables editing every available parameter of any material on any selected mesh
+	* Enables editing every available parameter of any material on any selected mesh
 	* Includes shading type, smoothness, sides, wireframe, opacity and shininess
 	* Ambient, color, emissive and specular
+* Lights Tab
+	* Add lights to drawings
+	* Point light follows the camera
+	* Directional light position controlled br real-time slders

 * Toggle the display wireframe and normals helpers
 * Add lights, shading and shadows to any model